Client Rights and Responsibilities Statement

 - Writing to us via email: email@example.com or post: Thorne Harbour Health, 200 Hoddle Street, Abbotsford, 3067

-- Downloading a Thorne Harbour Health Feedback Form from our website (https://thorneharbour.org/contact) and returning a completed Feedback Form to Thorne Harbour Health via the above email or postal address.
+- Complete an online Thorne Harbour Health Feedback Form on our website (https://thorneharbour.org/about/feedback/) or download a Thorne Harbour Health Feedback Form and return the completed form to Thorne Harbour Health via the above email or postal address.

 How we manage complaints